 Business Support and Continuity

-• Work with Economic Development Commission and all stakeholders to champion initiatives that allow North Canaan businesses to operate and succeed in a town that understands and appreciates their placement and purpose; Broadband internet connectivity should be made accessible to all commercial and residential properties throughout the town.
+Create a North Canaan Business Circle and Friends of Main Street, collaborating with all stakeholders to champion initiatives that allow North Canaan businesses to operate and succeed in a town that understands and appreciates their placement and purpose; Broadband internet connectivity should be made accessible to all commercial and residential properties throughout the town.

 Sports and Recreation